vinnydiehl/nds_toolkit/README.md

 [](/blank)

+    sudo yum groupinstall 'Development Tools'
-    sudo yum install gcc gcc-c++ wxGTK
+    sudo yum install wxGTK

-If you're using Pacman/Portage/whatever, you know enough to be able to find G++ and wxWidgets on your own.
+If you're using Pacman/Portage/whatever, you know enough to be able to find GCC and wxWidgets on your own.

 The NDS Hacking Kit is written in C++ using wxWidgets 2.8.12.
 If your compiler is having trouble finding the wxWidgets library and you know that you have it installed, check that there is output for the following commands: